Quick reference guide

 Just like other succulents, stapeliads prefer a compact pot.
 Potting a small plant up into too large of a pot will cause problems, since more dirt takes longer to dry out, and it will dry unevenly.
 It's easy to swing from too dry to root rot!

 Larger stapeliad variants like Stapelia gigantea and grandiflora will eventually need a pot size of a gallon or more, but cuttings are happy to start out in a 2" pot and work their way up.
-Smaller spreading types (under 3–4" inch tall) are happy in fairly shallow pots such as bulb pans and bonsai pots.
+Smaller spreading types (under 3" inch tall) are happy in fairly shallow plantings such as bulb pans and ceramic bonsai pots.

 Different stapeliads have different growth habits: some are columnar, some creeping, some hanging.
 A lot of stapeliad varieties don't get very tall but are spreaders.
 The general rule in the plant kingdom is that a plant's roots will be about the size of the plant you see above ground.
 I find stapeliads loosely follow this rule for depth of roots relative to the plant size, but plants can grow far wider than the roots.
 A plant will fill a pot and spill over the sides without being at all root-bound so don't be too quick to pot up.
-Wait until you can see roots trying to grow through holes in the bottom of the pot.
+Wait until roots start growing through holes in the bottom of the pot.

 Also beware that wandering stems are liable to root into surrounding pots!